Rocky Mountain Rangers (1885): History

 Number 3 Troop of the RMR remained in the Fort Macleod area as a home guard, but Number 1 and 2 Troops were sent to Medicine Hat, a very strategic point where the newly built Canadian Pacific Railway bridged the South Saskatchewan River – the largest physical obstacle on its entire route between Winnipeg and the Rocky Mountains.
 Seizure or destruction of the bridge at that point would have played havoc with continued effective use of the railway, which was of immense help in transporting men, equipment and supplies.

-The RMR's main task was to patrol the region of southern Alberta and western Assiniboia, in the Cypress Hills region.
+The RMR's main task was to patrol the region of southern Alberta District and western Assiniboia District, in the Cypress Hills region.
 As events unfolded quite rapidly in the North-West Rebellion near Batoche and Duck Lake, Saskatchewan, a fair distance north of the Cypress Hills, it soon became apparent that the Rangers were not going to be directly involved in that fighting.
 Still, there were a couple of incidents in which the Rangers took action.

-The first was on 19 May 1885, when a cattle herder was attacked by First Nations and Métis warriors, and the second was in early June when a patrol near the Cypress Hills came under attack.
+The first was on 19 May, when a cattle herder was attacked by First Nations and Métis warriors, and the second was in early June when a patrol near the Cypress Hills came under attack.
 So, while not directly involved in the main fighting in Saskatchewan, the Rangers were always aware that trouble could have developed farther south, and the presence of the Rangers helped keep the peace and provide assurance to the local settlers.

 The 1885 RMR were disbanded on 17 July that year.
 There was probably much disappointment among the troops at the disbanding of the corps.
 However, Captain Stewart was able to obtain the North West Canada Medal and the Rebellion scrip.
 The scrip entitled any Ranger who applied for it either $80 or 320 acre of land.